christopher-hma/STOCKS_NEWS_RL_TRADING/README.md

 # Download the financial news and tensor embeddings
 <code> python setup.py </code>
+The financial news are downloaded from [finhub]{https://finnhub.io/}.
+Subscriptions maybe required for more news.
+I included some of them in financial_data.db for my project.

 # Training
 Execute the following command to train STOCKS_NEWS_RL: